Not-Mystify/cometdocs/Setup.md

 2. Run the downloaded file.

-3. Press `Yes` on the box that appears.
+3. Press the `Yes` button on the box that appears.

 :::
 !!!